 The hour became very dark.
 I had no one or nothing to comfort me.
 Even if there was a soul interested in my pain.
 I would not know the words in which I can use to express myself.
 The sun went down.
 The wind stopped whistling.
 The leaves stopped playing.
 They ceased- at least in my world.
 It became dark, bleak and obsolete.

 I gave up hope.
 Till I saw the reflect light shine on.
 The common adage came to mind that there is always a light at the end of the tunnel.
-Even though my tunnel was deep, the street light coming on reminded me to save postive.
+Even though my tunnel was deep, the street light coming on reminded me to stay positive.
 The ability to connect physical with emotional was what saved me on this very night- the reflected lamplight.

 It shone directly on me.